 For more information about smart investing, please refer to the following websites:

 Need some excellent stock ideas to get started?
 Every year we publish a list of the best stocks for the upcoming year, handpicked for potential performance and less risk.
-Use the 2014 Best Stocks Lists for ideas for dividend stocks, small caps, mid caps and large cap stocks.
+Use the 2015 Best Dividend Stocks or 2015 Best Small Cap Stocks lists for ideas.